MuhammadAffan708/QA-portfolio/Bug-Reports.md

 Users are unable to access the company's social media profiles through the footer links, which reduces the functionality of the website's social media navigation.

-## Evidence

-> Add screenshots or screen recording showing the footer icons and the resulting homepage navigation.

 ## Reproducibility

 **100% — Reproduced consistently during testing.**